apace100/origins-docs/docs/types/power_types/ignore_water.md

 Type ID: `origins:ignore_water`

 ### Fields

 _None._

-### Example
+### Examples

 ```json
 {
   	"type": "origins:ignore_water"
 }
 ```

-This power makes the entity that has the power ignore water. :)
+This example makes the entity that has the power ignore water. :)